Radiotherapy

 Can I have hospital transport?

-If you need to arrange a journey for your radiotherapy treatment, you can contact red cross transport on 01278 727444.
 You will need to contact them to arrange your transport.
 They will check whether you are eligible and help you make travel arrangements.

 How do I find the radiotherapy department?

 Upon entering the Beacon Centre, walk past main reception and follow the corridor around to the right.
 After going through the double doors, immediately turn left and you will see the entrance to the radiotherapy department.
-Please ask at main reception if you are unsure.

 Can I wear deodorant?

-Please continue to use the deodorant that you normally use, unless it irritates your skin; stop if your skin blisters or peels.
+Please continue to use the deodorant that you normally use, unless it irritates your skin – stop if your skin blisters or peels.

 Can I go swimming?